hdt94/dtc-mlops-project/README.md

     make terraform_apply
     ```

-Share `output.json` file at [infra/gcp/terraform/](infra/gcp/terraform/) if using other computer/instance for development, this enables development with no direct access to Terraform state.
+Share the generated `output.json` file at [infra/gcp/terraform/](infra/gcp/terraform/) if using other computer/instance for development, this enables development with no direct access to Terraform state.
 Copy to same location in development.

 ### Development
-Pre-requisites:
+Prerequisites:
-- Unix-like system with following cli tools: bash, gcloud, jq
+- Unix-like system with following cli tools: bash, gcloud, jq, make
-- Docker Compose (for development only)
+- Docker Compose
 - Python>=3.8 distribution

 Setup access to Google Cloud if missing: